-The Station presents its financial statements in accordance with FASB ASC Topic 958, Subtopic 210 (FASB ASC 958-210), Presentation of Financial Statements of Not-for-Profit Entities.
+The Station presents its financial statements in accordance with the Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) Topic 958, Subtopic 210 (FASB ASC 958-210), Presentation of Financial Statements of Not-for-Profit Entities.
 Under FASB ASC 958-210, the Station is required to report information regarding its financial position and activities according to the following two classes of net assets:

-Net Assets without donor restrictions - Net assets that are not subject to donor-imposed stipulations.
+Net assets without donor restrictions - Net assets that are not subject to donor-imposed stipulations.